Groucho Marx made a risqué wisecrack about his cigar to a female You Bet Your Life contestant with 19 children. See Example( s )

-This debate really should end here, based on a complete lack of evidence that Groucho ever said any such thing, coupled with his unequivocal statement affirming that he did not (and Groucho had no motive to disclaim one of the most famous lines associated with his celebrity if he really did say it).
+This debate really should end here, based on a complete lack of evidence that Groucho ever said any such thing, coupled with his unequivocal statement affirming that he did not (and Groucho had no motive to disclaim one of the most famous lines associated with his celebrity if he really had said it).
 Instead, the legend persists in large part because misinformation about it is propagated over and over.
 Take, for example, the following account, presented as a first-person telling in a 1976 book often touted as a Groucho Marx autobiography, The Secret Word Is Groucho:

 “Why do you have so many children?”
 I asked Mrs. Story.
 “That’s a big responsibility and a big burden.”

 “Well,” she replied, “because I love children, and I think that’s our purpose here on earth, and I love my husband.”

 “I love my cigar too,” I shot back, “but I take it out of my mouth once in a while.”

 That kind of remark can have one of two reactions.
 It will either cause a sharp intake of breath at having crossed some forbidden frontier or it will bring the house down.
 The studio audience loved it, but the people out there in Radioland never got a chance to react.
 The exchange was clipped out by Dwan, the house censor.